 Duluth Manager Terry Collins Named as New York Mets Manager (released April 9)

 Terry Collins is the first and only Northwoods League manager to later become a manager at the Major League level.
 Collins, who formerly was the Duluth Huskies’ manager, was named the New York Mets manager on November 23, 2010.
 The Michigan native was familiar with the Mets organization as he spent the 2010 season as their Minor League Field Coordinator.
 Collins joined the Duluth Huskies midway through the 2009 season after coaching the Chinese national team in the 2009 World Baseball Classic.
 During his tenure with the Huskies he posted a 5-9 record, but his impact far exceeded the win/loss record.
 Collins passed on his experiences within professional baseball while also improving the Huskies’ players.
 See Complete Story.

 Sale of First Northwoods League Franchise (released April 5)

 The Northwoods League founders took a chance in 1994 that the model they knew for promoting and operating professional baseball teams would translate to the summer collegiate world.
-They jumped into the inaugural season without a safety net, owning and operating all five teams themselves in the hopes it would take off and someone would buy into their idea.
+They jumped into the inaugural season without a safety net, owning and operating all five teams.
 And the experiment might have ended during its first off-season if not for Waterloo, Iowa.
 Read Complete Story.